google-deepmind/deepmind-research/perceiver/README.md

 section 4.5 and supplemental section I.1 of the paper [2].

-To run the script locally and train a miniature Perceiver model, use the `./launch_local.sh` script: `perceiver/train/launch_local.sh`.
+To run the script locally and train a miniature Perceiver model,
+run: `perceiver/train/launch_local.sh`.
-The script would need to be adapted to run on a distributed training setup in order to train a full-scale model.
+The script would need to be adapted to run on a distributed training setup in order to train a full-scale model with the full batch size.

 ## Attributions and Disclaimers